Eat-More

-Eat-More is a chocolate bar made by Hershey.
-It consists of dark toffee, peanuts and chocolate, and its slogan is "Dive into the unique taste of chewy dark toffee, peanut and chocolate."
-It was created in Canada by the Lowney company, which was acquired by Hershey Canada on July 1, 1987 from Nabisco Ltd. An early 1930s contest to name the chocolate bar was won by Angus B. MacDonald of New Waterford, Cape Breton Island, Nova Scotia; his prize was an art deco-style clock fashioned to look like a measuring tape.
+Eat-More is a candy bar made by Hershey.
+It consists of dark toffee, peanuts, and unsweetened chocolate.
+It was created in Canada by the Lowney company, which was acquired by Hershey Canada on July 1st, 1987 from Nabisco Ltd. An early 1930s contest to name the candy bar was won by Angus B. MacDonald of New Waterford, Cape Breton Island, Nova Scotia; his prize was an art deco-style clock fashioned to look like a measuring tape.